 3. Average Order Value (AOV)

 Average order value is your revenue divided by the number of your customers.
-It’s one of the most important metrics in ecommerce.
+It’s one of the most important metrics in ecommerce to hack your growth.

 AOV = Revenue / Number of Unique Customers